From RAG to Agentic RAG for Faithful Islamic Question Answering: Datasets

 \subsection{The \dataset Benchmark}

-Existing evaluations for Islamic NLP often rely on discriminative formats like Multiple Choice Questions (MCQ) \cite{palmx2025, bouchekif-etal-2025-qias} or Machine Reading Comprehension (MRC) \cite{bashir2021arabic, premasiri2022dtw}.
+Existing evaluations for Islamic NLP often rely on discriminative formats like MCQ \cite{palmx2025, bouchekif-etal-2025-qias} or MRC \cite{bashir2021arabic}.
 As detailed in Table~\ref{tab:comparison}, these formats allow models to guess correctly without genuine grounding and fail to measure \textit{abstention} capabilities.
 To address this, we introduce \dataset, a bilingual generative benchmark with \textbf{3,810} Arabic questions and English questions, designed to measure hallucination rates via an LLM-as-a-Judge protocol.

-\subsection{\dataset Curation Pipeline}
+\subsubsection{\dataset Curation Pipeline}